‘Bold And The Beautiful’ Recap For Monday, March 11: Flo Convinces Zoe That They Need To Confess

 — Bold & The Beautiful (@BandB_CBS) March 11, 2019

 He tried to persuade the ladies to keep their secret.
 Flo said that Reese needed to face the consequences of what he did, while Zoe cried.
-Flo said that she could not take the guilt any longer and she was going to confess.
-Reese tried to persuade Flo to keep quiet by telling her that they would all go to prison.
+Flo said that she could not take the guilt any longer, and she was going to confess.
+Reese tried to persuade Flo to keep quiet, telling her that they would all go to prison.
 Flo was prepared to face the music.

 The Bold and the Beautiful airs weekdays on CBS.